Apeder/Global_Stunting_Visualization/Readme.md

 Summary - UNICEF Wins Open Data Sourcing Challenge
 ------

-While normally first to grab a torch and pitchfork and take a run at Excel, my conclusion was UNICEF's single flat file contained more data for less work than both fancy, bespoke data explorers from the [World Health Organization](http://gamapserver.who.int/gho/interactive_charts/mdg1/atlas.html) and [International Food Policy Research Institute](https://public.tableau.com/profile/publish/GNR2015/2015GNR#!/publish-confirm).
+While normally first to grab a torch and pitchfork to take a run at Excel, UNICEF's single flat file contained more data for less work than both fancy, bespoke data explorers from the [World Health Organization](http://gamapserver.who.int/gho/interactive_charts/mdg1/atlas.html) and [International Food Policy Research Institute](https://public.tableau.com/profile/publish/GNR2015/2015GNR#!/publish-confirm).
 UNICEF's excel files were cleaner and easier to parse, and they already included country names and ISO country codes, which will also saved time.

 In this case, Google's algorithm did a good job providing quick access to good resources to find quality, accessible data.
 UNICEF, WHO and Wikipedia get top billing, as they should.